Baby-Proofing Rental Properties: A Safe Haven for Young Families

 d.
 Cord Management: Secure cords from blinds, curtains, and electronics out of reach or use cord shorteners to eliminate potential strangulation hazards.

 e.
-Furniture Anchors: Ensure that heavy furniture, such as bookshelves and televisions, is securely anchored to the wall to prevent tip-overs. - Temporary Modifications:
+Furniture Anchors: Ensure that heavy furniture, such as bookshelves and televisions, is securely anchored to the wall to prevent tip-overs.

 a.
 Pressure-Mounted Gates: Install pressure-mounted safety gates at the top and bottom of staircases or in areas where access needs to be restricted.